ilrWebServices/platformsh/README.md

-# platformsh_generate_drush_yml
+# ILR Platform.sh Scripts and Info

+Currently available:

-Simple PHP script to set the uri in a drush.yml file on a platform.sh host.
+- `platformsh_generate_drush_yml.php`: A simple PHP script to generate a basic drush.yml file on a platform.sh host.